kubearmor/KubeArmor/SECURITY.md

 Please do not report security vulnerabilities through public GitHub issues.

 ## Security bulletins
-For information regarding the security of this project please join our [slack channel](https://join.slack.com/t/kubearmor/shared_invite/zt-2bhlgoxw1-WTLMm_ica8PIhhNBNr2GfA).
+For information regarding the security of this project please join our [Slack channel](https://join.slack.com/t/kubearmor/shared_invite/zt-2bhlgoxw1-WTLMm_ica8PIhhNBNr2GfA).

 ## Reporting a Vulnerability
 ### When you should?